TonyIvchenko/playground/shared/README.md

 Use those classes for the top-level page shell, hero block, large panel surfaces, and the repeated label or textarea or select chrome before introducing one-off page-level scaffolding in each app.

+The shared browser status helper defines:

+- `window.PlaygroundBrowserStatus.setStateText(...)`
+- `window.PlaygroundBrowserStatus.createStateTextSetter(...)`

+Use that helper when a page only needs to update text plus the shared `is-error` and `is-loading` classes.

 The shared stylesheet defines the base token groups for: